Hopping Toy Design

 This hopping toy was designed as part of a project introducing students to the design process of researching, sketching, prototyping, and creating.
 By way of these principles, I created a toy whose trigger was two hardboard members whose pendulum-like swing un-locked a spring via the release of a wooden dowel

-I began this process by searching for bio-inspiration in local green areas, and sketching what I'd found.
-I also researched the jumping mechanisms of insects called "click beetles", in hopes to imitate its sudden jumping movement.
+I began the toy's design process by searching for bio-inspiration in grassy meadows near college, and sketching what I'd found.
+I also researched the jumping mechanisms click beetles, inspired by their sudden vertical jolt.

 The Remaining Process